Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 Why get it:

-- Recognized in ~30 states
+- Honored in about 30 states

 - Some overlap with Oregon, some new coverage

-- Useful for snowbirds
+- Good for snowbirds

 Requirements: